 Acceptance fee (non-refundable but deducted from arrangement fee)

-Valuation report & Legal costs
+Valuation report, monitoring survey report & legal costs

 Valuation and due diligence